Japan is famous for the beauty of its seasons, and winter is perhaps the most sublime.

 Eating local and seasonal food is nothing new in Japan, where people think little of traveling across the country to sample a local specialty in season.

 But while food is always a great reason to travel to Japan, winter is arguably the best time of year to visit for culinary travelers.

-In winter Tsukiji Market buzzes with activity, and you’ll find impeccable seasonal specialties at Tokyo’s top sushi-ya.
+In winter, markets buzz with activity, and you’ll find impeccable seasonal specialties at top sushi shops throughout the country.